 - Confidential Employees.
 Certain employees are specifically exempted from Responsible Employee status.
 These include (1) licensed counselors, such as those at Student Counseling Services, and their staff members; (2) health care providers and staff, and (3) pastoral counselors.
 These employees are not required to relay any information about reported sexual misconduct to the University.
 Faculty members with duties that meet the above descriptions are exempted from mandatory reporting for information received when acting in their counseling or clinical capacity, but not for information received in other settings, such as office hours with students. - Other Exempted Employees.
 The University may determine that other personnel, such as trained sexual assault advocates, should be exempted from mandatory reporting requirements, consistent with applicable law and legal guidance.
-Such a determination must be made in writing and approved by the Title IX Coordinator, Executive Director of Residential Life and Student Conduct and the Vice President for Student Affairs.
+Such a determination must be made in writing and approved by the Title IX Coordinator, Assistant Vice President for Student Affairs and Vice President for Enrollment Management and Student Affairs.
 Any employees so designated are not required to report identifying information about alleged sexual misconduct, but are required to report non-identifying information including the nature, date, time, and general location of the incident for purposes of record keeping under the Clery Act.